 If left undetected and untreated an inherited heart condition can sadly lead to heart failure or even sudden death from cardiac arrest.
 For many families, the first sign there’s a problem is when someone dies suddenly with no obvious cause or explanation.

 These conditions are different from most congenital heart conditions, although some inherited conditions can cause congenital defects to form, often as part of a syndrome.

 What causes an inherited heart condition?

 It’s possible to have a faulty gene that can lead to a heart condition, yet never develop any signs of symptoms of the condition itself.
-You can still pass the gene on and there’s no way of knowing how it may affect your child, even if they do inherit the same faulty gene.
-Some people with an inherited heart condition do not develop symptoms, yet their child could inherit the same faulty gene and develop symptoms.
+If this happens, you can still pass the faulty gene on and there’s no way of knowing how it may affect your child, even if they do inherit the same faulty gene.

 What inherited heart conditions are there?